cody-joe-gilbert/SU19SparkClass/README.md

 #### Flask Web Application

 * **Why Flask**: We chose Flask to host our final visualization and model output because:
-	1. Flask is light weight, which is great for prototyping and facilitates test-driven development
+	* Flask is light weight, which is great for prototyping and facilitates test-driven development
-	1. Flask has nice safety features built-in that allow us to validate form input and encrypt server-side information with ease
+	* Flask has nice safety features built-in that allow us to validate form input and encrypt server-side information with ease
-	1. With our model developed primarily in PySpark, using python-based Flask is very natural.
+	* With our model developed primarily in PySpark, using python-based Flask is very natural.
+	* Since the initial phase of the project, Plot.ly has been a preferred visualization tool for us.
+The consistency in language between front and back end is quite ideal.

-#### Flask Installation
+* Flask Installation

 1. Ensure Flask & flask_sqlalchemy is installed